 To enhance your viewing enjoyment, use one of the video ports on the computer to connect an external monitor, projector, or TV.
 Your computer may have an high-definition multimedia interface (HDMI) port, which allows you to connect a high-definition monitor or TV.

-Your computer has the following external video ports:
+Your computer may have one or more of the following external video ports: